Instructions for Authors

 All abbreviations used in a given table/figure should be explained below it or in the caption, even if a given abbreviation has already been explained in the text – each table/figure has to be fully comprehensible when viewed outside the context of the whole paper.

 Citations in the tables should be numbered and included in the Reference list.
 When you cite references in the tables, you have to provide the numbers of the references also in the table.
-The references in the tables should be in the order they appear on the reference list.
-If there are 2 authors, both surnames should be provided.
-If there are more than 2 authors, the surname of the first author and et al. should be provided.
+The references in the tables should appear in the same order as in the reference list.
 References in tables should fit into the consecutive numeration of the references in the place where a given table is first mentioned.
 Do not provide a separate reference list for a table or tables – a manuscript can have only one reference list.

 Figures

 We accept up to 10 figures (2 figures in Research letters).
-If you need to present more than 10 figures, the additional ones should be available as supplementary data – both in the Editorial System and in a repository (see our data sharing policy).
+If you need to present more than 10 figures, the additional ones should be available as supplementary data.

 References to figures should be placed according to the cited sequence in the manuscript.
 The text should include references to all figures.

 Each figure should have a concise, self-explanatory caption describing accurately what the figure depicts.
 Captions for the figures should be placed at the end of the main body of the text.
 Do not embed the captions in the graphical files (JPG, PNG, TIFF, etc.) – they become uneditable.
-When applicable, be sure that both the figure captions and the figures contain corresponding labels for multiple panels (A, B, C, etc.).
-Identify all elements found in the figure in the figure caption, and use boxes, circles, etc., as coordinate points in graphs.
-If any magnification is used in the photographs, indicate this by using scale bars within the figures themselves.
-All abbreviations used in a given table/figure should be explained below it or in the caption, even if a given abbreviation has already been explained in the text – each table/figure has to be fully comprehensible when viewed outside the context of the whole paper.
+When applicable, ensure that both the figure captions and the figures include corresponding labels for multiple panels (A, B, C, etc.).

-Suppose the authors want to use figures, photographs, charts, tables, etc., which are not their work and are protected by copyright law.
-In that case, they shall be obliged to provide the Publisher with a written authorization to use such materials issued by the author’s economic rights holders.
-Identify previously published material by giving the source as a reference citation at the end of the figure caption.
+If the authors want to use figures, photographs, charts, tables, etc., which are not their work and are protected by copyright law, they are obliged to provide the Publisher with a written authorization to use such materials issued by the copyright holders.
+Please identify previously published material by giving the source as a reference citation at the end of the figure caption.

 Please read our technical requirements for figures.